Wales One World Film Festival

+Wales One World Film Festival (Gŵyl Ffilm WOW "Cymru a’r Byd yn Un"), also known as WOW Film Festival, is an annual celebration of world cinema held in Wales.
+The festival presents a touring programme that travels to towns across the country, including Bangor, Swansea, Cardigan, Carmarthen, and Fishguard.
+Its full programme is showcased at its main venue and long-standing home, the Aberystwyth Arts Centre in Aberystwyth, Wales, UK.

+Founded in 2001, WOW is the UK’s longest-running festival dedicated to world cinema, with a focus on films from Africa, Asia, Latin America, and the Middle East.

 History

 The Wales One World Film Festival was founded in 2001 by David Gillam, and in that year screened at three venues: Aberystwyth Arts Centre, the Taliesin in Swansea, and Chapter in Cardiff.
 His vision was to present world cinema in a way that "show[s] the stories people ‘over there’ are telling each other, what is important to them".